 How much do invisible braces cost?

-Prices range from approximately $1,800 to $8,000.
+Invisible braces can be a pricey investment, ranging from approximately $1,800 to $8,000.
 However, dental insurance or funds from a flexible savings account or health savings account may cover part of the cost.

 Average treatment times range from about 3 months to 1 year.
 This time will vary based on your needs and how well you follow your treatment plan.